 Sometimes it is useful to cut the time out of a track, not just the audio.
 This is similar to cutting tape.

-To cut time as well as audio, turn on razor by holding down the BLUE key and pressing Razor.
+To cut time as well as audio, turn on the razor button.
 This will automatically turn on range and all layers.

-When you cut audio, the time it occupied is removed from the track, and everything afterwards moves earlier.
+When you cut audio, the time it occupied is removed from the track, and either: